groskopf/printerbox_sortkaffe/README.md

 # printerbox_sortkaffe
 Python program for "Sort Kaffe" integration with Printerbox

+# Update printer with settings

+Use printerbox_instillinger.dat to setup printer

 ## Installation on the RPI

 Install Raspberion OS on the flash card